ericposas/matter-character-gun-movement/README.md

 - experiment with level layout, ground width, etc.

 ### enemies
-- add enemy random movement
 - make enemies crouch randomly
-- create an enemy spawner object that can set rate of spawn, number of enemies, etc.
 - add variance to enemy lifebar and damage rates

 ### player